nolan-meyer1/Bank-Application/README.md

 * Bank
 * Teller

-There isn't a test for every method apart of these class's but all of the crucial methods have unit tests
+There isn't a test for every method apart of these class's but all of the crucial methods have unit tests.
+This was accomplished using the JUnit 5 framework.